County and duchy of Aumale: French nobility

 In 1196, Philip II of France captured the castle of Aumale, and granted the title of "Count of Aumale" to Renaud de Dammartin.
-It was later was held by the houses of Castile, Harcourt, and Lorraine.
+It was later held by the houses of Castile, Harcourt, and Lorraine.

 After several extinctions the title was re-created in 1547 for Francis, then styled Count of Aumale by courtesy.
 On his accession as Duke of Guise, he ceded it to his brother Claude, Duke of Aumale.
 It was later used as a title by Henri d'Orléans, the youngest son of Louis-Philippe, King of the French and Duke of Orléans.

 As of 2019, the titleholder is a grandson of the late Henri, Count of Paris, Orléans heir, and his wife, Princess Isabelle of Orléans-Braganza of Brazil.
 Prince Foulques, Duke of Aumale, son of Prince Jacques, Duke of Orléans and the duchess, née Gersende de Sabran-Pontèves, added it to his title of Comte d'Eu.